SasView/documents/Sasview Roadmap.md

 * A sasmodels interface for custom re-parameterization of models is provided.
 * Continued work on refactoring constrained/simultaneous fits.
-* Work to update tutorials to support 5.x
 * The generic scattering calculator was significcantly overhauled particularly for use with magnetic materials
 * Started developing ideas for community interactions and hostes several training workshops (some virtual)
 * Work on incorporating polyhedral form factors continued
 * Work on graphical represtation of models continued
 * An intial feature to aid SAXS/SANS co-refinement was added.
 * Work on defining and incorporating generic resolution functions was started
+* Work to update tutorials to support 5.x
+* Work on SasView paper continued
 * AS usual, a large number of bug fixes and other minor improvements

 SasView 5.0.5 was released on June 3, 2022.